 RNA-Sequencing Vs. Microarrays

-Or when, if ever, is using microarrays better than RNA-seq?
+When, if ever, is using microarrays better than RNA-seq?

 Gene expression Analysis is at the core of most of our projects at Genevia Technologies (more about our expression analyses here).
 There are two main assays yielding transcriptome-wide gene expression profiles of a tissue or culture, namely expression microarrays and next-generation RNA-sequencing.